nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 You can use different layouts and assign different streams to each simultaneous archive recording.

-In [automatically archived sessions](#automatically-archived-sessions), set the `multiArchiveTag` option to start a new simultaneous archive that is recorded simultaneously with the automatic archives.
+In [automatically archived sessions](#automatically-archived-sessions), set the `multiArchiveTag` option to start a new simultaneous archive that is archives simultaneously with the automatic archives.
 Automatic archives start and end when the session starts and stops on its own (following the rules for automatic archives), while you stop manually started separately.

 ## Archive status changes

-You can register a callback URL for notification when a recording's status changes.
-The status of a recording is set to one of the following:
+You can register a callback URL for notification when an archive's status changes.
+The status of an archive is set to one of the following:

 Name | Description |
 -- | -- | -- |
-``started`` | The recording started and is in the process of being recorded.
+``started`` | The archive started and is in the process of being recorded.
-``paused`` | When a recording is paused, nothing is recorded.
-The recording is paused if no clients are publishing streams to the session (in this case, there is a timeout of 60 minutes, after which the recording stops and the recording status changes to `stopped`) or all clients disconnect the session (in which case, the recording stops after 60 seconds and the status changes to `stopped`).
+``paused`` | When an archive is paused, nothing is recorded.
+The archive is paused if no clients are publishing streams to the session (in this case, there is a timeout of 60 minutes, after which the archive stops and the archive status changes to `stopped`) or all clients disconnect the session (in which case, the recording stops after 60 seconds and the status changes to `stopped`).
 If a client resumes publishing while the recording is in the `paused` state, then the recording resumes and the status changes back to `started`.
 ``stopped`` | Recording has stopped.
-``uploaded`` | The recording is available for download from the S3 bucket or Azure container you specified in your Vonage Account.
-Note that for very small recordings, the `uploaded` status event may occur before the `stopped` status event.
+``uploaded`` | The archive is available for download from the S3 bucket or Azure container you specified in your Vonage Account.
+Note that for very small archives, the `uploaded` status event may occur before the `stopped` status event.
-``available`` | The recording is available for download from the Vonage cloud.
+``available`` | The archive is available for download from the Vonage cloud.
-``expired`` | The recording is no longer available for download from the Vonage cloud.
+``expired`` | The archive is no longer available for download from the Vonage cloud.
 Recordings on the Vonage cloud are only available for 72 hours from the time they are created.
 ``failed`` | The recording failed.

 Use your Vonage Account to specify a callback URL.
-When an recording's status changes, the server sends HTTP POST requests to the URL you specify.
+When an archive status changes, the server sends HTTP POST requests to the URL you specify.
 The `Content-Type` for the request is `application/json`.
 The data of the request is a JSON object of the following form:

 ```json
 {